 Technology has further blurred the boundary between work and family since employees stay connected to the business even when they are not in the office.
 As a result, communication technologies in the temporal and structural aspects of work have changed, defining a “new workplace” in which employees are more connected to the jobs beyond the boundaries of the traditional workday and workplace.
 The more this boundary is blurred, the higher work-to-life conflict is self-reported by employees.

-Organizations play a large part in how their employees deal with work–life balance.
-Some companies have taken proactive measures in providing programs and initiatives to help their employees cope with work–life balance.
-Employers can offer a range of different programs and initiatives, such as flexible working arrangements in the form of part-time, casual and telecommuting work.
-More proactive employers can provide compulsory leave, sponsored vacations, strict maximum hours and foster an environment that encourages employees not to continue working after hours.
-Exercise is another method employers can promote to help reduce stress.
-It activates feel-good endorphins through the body.
-It helps lift your mood and can give a lift by also putting you in a meditative state.
-Steps should be taken by employees to unwind and switch off after working hours and spend time exploring other facets of life including faith, family and leisure.
-Employees should also learn to de-stress and enjoy work by not taking things too seriously in the strive for perfection and take things as they come with a smile.
+Ensuring work-life balance across the organization will reduce employee stress and increase employee engagement, retention & loyalty.
+Helping employees prioritize personal lives will have a positive impact on work productivity.
+Organizations play a large part in how their employees achieve work–life balance.
+Companies have to take proactive measures in providing programs to help their employees achieve work–life balance.
+Employers can offer a range of different programs, such as flexible working arrangements in the form of part-time, casual and telecommuting work.
+More proactive employers can provide compulsory leave, sponsored vacations, mentorship programs for young parents and implement strict maximum hours that encourages employees to stop working after stipulated time.
+Other initiatives such as de-addiction centers, onsite dietitian to promote healthy eating habits and lifestyle changes, blood donation campaigns, charitable workplace initiatives, onsite gym are methods that employers can use.
+Timely exercise activates feel-good endorphins through the body.
+It helps uplift your mood and can put you in a meditative state of mind.
+Steps should also be taken by employees to unwind and switch off after working hours and spend time exploring other facets of life including faith, family and leisure.
+Employees should also learn to de-stress, set balanced expectations of themselves, have fun after work and not take things too seriously in the strive for perfection.